Dr Carly Reddington

 Profile

-I am Research Fellow in the Institute for Climate and Atmospheric Science (ICAS) and a member of the Biosphere Atmosphere Group and the Atmospheric Chemistry and Aerosols research group.
-My Research Fellow position is supported by a gift from AIA Group Ltd as part of the Air Quality in Asia Project.
+I am Research Fellow in the Institute for Climate and Atmospheric Science (ICAS) and a member of the following research groups: Biosphere Atmosphere Group, Atmospheric Chemistry and Aerosols and Dynamics.

 Research interests